xphyr/ocp-ric/README.md

 ## Networking Notes

 The ORAN RIC uses [kong](https://github.com/Kong/kubernetes-ingress-controller?itm_source=website&itm_medium=nav) as its ingress controller.
-It exposes kong using node-ports, which means that in a typical IPI install of OpenShift this just sort of works with no additional configuration.
-The RIC inherits the IP address that is assigned to the "*.apps.<clustername>" based on how networking/routing is set up in OpenShift.
-If you are in an environment that is fronted by a load balancer (haproxy or other) you will need to do some additional configuration to allow the following ports into the cluster "32080/TCP,32443/TCP" and point them to one or more worker nodes to complete the network connection.
+It exposes kong using node-ports.
+Depending on your hosting platform (AWS, GCP, Azure, VMWare, Bare Metal, etc) some additional configuration may be necessary.
+Configurations such as an IPI install on VMWare or RHV will not require any additional configuration and will leverage the "*.apps.<clustername>" IP address.
+If you are in an environment that is fronted by a load balancer (haproxy or platform load balancer such as ELB, etc) you will need to do some additional configuration to allow the following ports into the cluster "32080/TCP,32443/TCP" and point them to one or more worker nodes to complete the network connection.

 ## Cleanup